Dutra-Apex/Dutra-Apex/README.md

 ### Hi there 👋, I'm Gabriel Dutra
-#### I'm a Sophomore at Drew University pursuing a double major in Computer Science and Physics.
+#### I'm a Sophomore at Drew University pursuing a major in Computer Science and minors in Physics and Mathematics.

 Skills: